Evan Beard: ArmorHub

 In 2011, Beard co-founded Gridtech Inc which created ArmorHub.com.
 ArmorHub is an app that allows businesses to quickly scan their websites for application-level security vulnerabilities such as SQL Injection and Cross-Site Scripting.
 ArmorHub was acquired by Spirent Communications, a publicly traded British company.

 A Plus

 In 2013, Beard moved to Los Angeles to co-found A Plus with Ashton Kutcher and Kendall Dabaghi.
 A Plus is a technology-focused media company that creates positive journalism for millennials and uses its own technology for content creation, optimization and distribution.
 After a soft launch in early 2014, A Plus grew to 50 million unique visitors per month and six months after launch was the fastest growing site in comScore’s Mobile Metrix database.
 The site raised $3.5m from investors in 2015 and expects $8 million in revenue in 2016.
 A Plus started in Kutcher’s living room and moved to New York City in 2014.

+Standard Bots

+Beard is a co-founder, chief executive officer and chief engineer of Standard Bots, a Glen Cove, New York–based company that develops collaborative robot arms and related software for industrial automation.
+In July 2024, the company raised a $63 million Series B round led by General Catalyst.
+In June 2026, Standard Bots raised a $200 million Series C round at a valuation of $1 billion.
+Around the time of the round, Beard discussed the company and U.S. manufacturing on Bloomberg Tech.

+Beard has testified before Congress on robotics and domestic manufacturing.
+At a November 2025 hearing of the Joint Economic Committee titled "Frontier Technologies, Industrial Efficiency, and Pro-Innovation Policies," he argued that the United States must rebuild its industrial capacity to lead in robotics; he stated that U.S. robot quotes were roughly ten times higher than those from Chinese suppliers, and recommended measures including a national network of manufacturing centers, a manufacturing loan program, and addressing the industry's talent shortage.
+At an April 2026 hearing of the House Committee on Science, Space, and Technology's Subcommittee on Research and Technology, chaired by Representative Jay Obernolte, Beard recommended establishing a center of robotics and manufacturing excellence in every state—modeled on the federal Manufacturing Extension Partnership but offering more technical assistance and training—to help U.S. manufacturers adopt robotics.
+At the hearing, Obernolte described Standard Bots as "America's largest industrial robot manufacturer."
+In 2026 he was named to the National Security Commission on Robotics for Advanced Manufacturing, established by the Special Competitive Studies Project.
+Beard and Standard Bots' robots appear in the 2024 A24 film Babygirl.